-- (a) Any pupil who is required to take during the school day a medication prescribed by a licensed physician, advanced registered nurse practitioner, or licensed physician's assistance, shall be supervised in taking medication by the school nurse, who shall be responsible for administering the medication. - (b) If the school nurse is not available, the following option shall apply in implementing the above: The building principal or designee may assist students in taking required medications by making such medications available to the student as needed; and by observing the student as he/she takes or does not take his/her medication.
+- (a) Any pupil who is required to take during the school day a medication prescribed by a licensed physician, advanced registered nurse practitioner, or licensed physician's assistance, shall be supervised in taking medication by the school nurse, who shall be responsible for administering the medication. - (b) If the school nurse is not available, the following option shall apply in implementing the above:

+The building principal or designee may assist students in taking required medications by making such medications available to the student as needed; and by observing the student as he/she takes or does not take his/her medication.

+take his/her medica itioii.

 PHYSICIAN'S STATE MENT

 is taking

-(student's name) (medication on/dosage/route)
+(student's name) (medicati on/dosage/route)

-For Please administer at for
+For Please administer at

 (diagnosis) (time) (# of days)

 Additional Information

-Physician Name Physician Signa ture
+Physician Name Physician Signa ature

 Address Phone

 Date

-DADI ENT OR GUARDIAN AUT JODIZATION
+PARI ENT OR GUARDIAN AUT HORIZATION